akkadotnet/akka.net/docs/articles/actors/receive-actor-api.md

 This example demonstrates `Ask` together with the `Pipe` Pattern on tasks, because this is likely to be a common combination.
 Please note that all of the above is completely non-blocking and asynchronous: `Ask` produces a `Task`, two of which are awaited until both are completed, and when that happens, a new `Result` object is forwarded to another actor.

+> [!NOTE]
+> While `Ask` waits for a response, that does not ensure it receives any kind of priority.
+Messages sent via `Ask` queue in actor mailboxes the same way that messages sent via `Tell` do.
+You may need to adapt your actor hierarchy if `Ask` messages might be impeded by a large queue in an actor's mailbox.

 Using `Ask` will send a message to the receiving Actor as with `Tell`, and the receiving actor must reply with `Sender.Tell(reply, Self)` in order to complete the returned `Task` with a value.
 The `Ask` operation involves creating an internal actor for handling this reply, which needs to have a timeout after which it is destroyed in order not to leak resources; see more below.

 > [!WARNING]